5 things to do this week in Central Lancashire & Fylde Coast

-5 things to do this week in Central Lancashire & Fylde Coast inc Paddy McGuinness & Aled Jones shows
+5 things to do this week in Central Lancashire & Fylde Coast to see in April with a bang

 Preston

-First up in Preston, there’s a trio of dark plays on at the Preston Guild Theatre next week.
+First up in Preston, a play called Day of Reckoning is on at the Preston Playhouse between Wednesday, April 2 and Saturday, April 5.

-First up a gripping one man tale called The 39 Steps on Monday, March 24.

-Sherlock Strikes Back, an adaption of the Conan Doyle classic, is then on Tuesday, March 25.
+Presented by the Preston Drama Club, the play follows a village as it prepares for its annual Summer Fete and when it comes, cathartic events unfold that are related with humour and pathos.
+T

 Chorley

-In Chorley, the comedian Zoe Lyons is performing at Chorley Theatre on Friday, March 28.
+In Chorley, The Scottish Falsetto Socks Present: Post Office Scandal The Musical at Chorley Theatre on Friday, April 4.

-The star of Lightning’, ‘Have I Got News For You’, ‘QI’, ‘Mock The Week’, ‘Celebrity SAS Who Dares Wins’ and ‘World’s Most Dangerous Roads’ has a new show called ‘Wereworld’ which is all about her journey through life.
+This is the comedy act’s 13th brand new comedy show and it promises to be done in the best possible taste.

+Expect an hour of songs, sketches, socks and violence, telling the true story of the Post Office Scandal, and much much more.

-The show starts at 7:30pm and tickets are still available, costing £17.
+The show starts at 7:30pm and tickets are still available for £12 each.

 Fylde Coast